Directions for Testing Students

 Figure 1.
 Sample student data grid on the front page of an answer booklet

 In the sections that describe the student data grid, the material to be read aloud to the students is printed in boldface and is preceded by the word “SAY.”
-All other information is for the test administrator and should not be read to the students.
+All other information is for the TA and should not be read to the students.

-Before beginning, print on the board the names of the test administrator, school, and LEA.
-The test administrator’s name is the name of the person administering the test.
-Having the CDS code for Section 5 is not necessary; this information is provided with the DEI logon so is already associated with the student record.
+Before beginning, print on the board the names of the TA, school, and LEA.
+The TA’s name is the name of the person administering the assessment.

 Deliver these instructions to all students: